Safety Culture Ladder step 2

 Safety Culture Ladder

-was created to increase safety awareness in companies and consists of five steps.
+was created to increase safety awareness in companies and consists of five steps, such as Safety Culture Ladder step 2.
 The greater a company’s safety awareness, the higher it is on the ladder.
 At step 1, there is little to no safety awareness; at step 5, safety has been fully integrated into all a company’s business processes.
 Different requirements and criteria apply for each step and the same applies for the way in which criteria are valued and what auditors pay attention to.

 What does step 2 of the Safety Culture Ladder entail?